Table of Contents

 Lowest Rating: 22

-This deck can have some of the least close games I’ve ever seem, with brutal mana discrepancies off of Malicous Wisp and other ramp, leading into an early kill from full HP by chaining Ice Age into Winter’s Wake.
-When at it’s best the deck can leave an opponent scratching their head as to what they were even supposed to do that game.
-But it can also have all of that answered and be left with nothing to it’s name, trying to stick any number of walls while getting beat down as it runs out of cards and HP.
-The deck is at the mercy of good draws and good matchups, but I feel may be a little underrated by the community, as Vanar proves it still has a few tricks left up it’s sleeve.
+This deck can have some of the least close games I’ve ever seen with brutal mana discrepancies from Malicous Wisp and other ramp cards leading into an early kill from full HP by chaining Ice Age into Winter’s Wake.
+When at its best the deck can leave an opponent scratching their head as to what they were even supposed to do that game.
+But it can also have all of that answered and be left with nothing to its name, trying to stick any number of walls while getting beat down as it runs out of cards and HP.
+The deck is somewhat at the mercy of good draws and good match-ups, but I feel may be a little underrated by the community as Vanar proves it still has a few tricks left up its sleeve.

 Build Magmar #14

 Lowest Rating: 26

 It began as a whisper.